rain sensor working principle

 Working principle:

-When a raindrop hits the rain detector sensor, it creates a small vibration in the sensor.
-These vibrations are extremely faint.
-When a raindrop hits, it causes vibrations.
-These vibrations create stress on the piezoelectric material in the vibrating element.
-This stress leads to the piezoelectric effect, which generates an electric charge.
-Through this progression, we can effectively transmute the impact energy of the raindrop into an electrical signal.
+When a raindrop hits the rain detector sensor, it makes a small vibration.
+These vibrations are very faint.
+When a raindrop lands, it causes these vibrations.
+The vibrations create stress on the piezoelectric material in the sensor.
+This stress leads to the piezoelectric effect, which produces an electric charge.
+This process changes the energy from the raindrop into an electrical signal.

 Features:

-High sensitivity: Tiny raindrops can create clear electrical signals.
-This makes it good for measuring light rain and small amounts of rainfall.
+High sensitivity: Small raindrops can create strong electrical signals.
+This makes it useful for measuring light rain and small amounts of rain.

 Fast response: It can monitor the change of rainfall in real time, and the response speed is fast, which can provide timely rainfall sensor data.

-High reliability: no mechanical moving parts, not susceptible to wear and damage, long service life.
+High reliability: no moving parts, not prone to wear or damage, and a long service life.

 customer case